GregorR/style/CONTRACTIONS.md

 contractions be used anywhere where contraction is possible.
 Like any word choice, the choice to use or not use a contraction should be made thoughtfully.

+The proscription of contractions is, in essence, a myth.
+Of course, as an element of style, rather than fact, it can't be “untrue”, but it is baseless.
+It is an idea that a writing instructor—probably a writing instructor whose expertise was in a topic other than writing—may have told you at some point, but they told you so because an equally ill-informed writing instructor told them so.
+There are many such myths that form part of common knowledge, but aren't actually true: the primary colors aren't red, yellow, and blue; the tongue map isn't real, and all taste buds are general; we use far more than 10% of our brain, both momentarily and in general; and, contractions are not informal.

 No general style guide has a proscription of contractions.
 Even Strunk and White doesn't proscribe contractions—I used to misremember that Strunk and White was the origin of this proscription, but it's not.
 The Chicago Manual of